-While IAC considers competitive market data in establishing broad compensation policies and practices and may periodically benchmark the compensation associated with particular executive positions, it does not definitively rely on competitive market data or other benchmarking information in establishing executive compensation levels or structures.
-IAC makes decisions based on a host of factors particular to a given executive's situation, including its firsthand experience with competition for recruiting executives and its understanding of the current environment, and believes that over-reliance on survey data (or a benchmarking approach) is too rigid for the dynamic and fast changing marketplace for talent in which IAC competes.
+While IAC considers competitive market data in establishing broad compensation policies and practices and annually assesses the compensation associated with particular executive positions, it does not definitively rely on competitive market data or other benchmarking information in establishing executive compensation levels or structures.
+IAC makes decisions based on a host of factors particular to a given executive officer's situation, including its firsthand experience with competition for recruiting executives and its understanding of the current environment, and believes that over-reliance on survey data (or a benchmarking approach) is too rigid for the dynamic and fast changing marketplace for talent in which IAC competes.

 Similarly, IAC believes that arithmetic approaches to measuring and rewarding short-term performance often fail to adequately take into account the multiple factors that contribute to success at the individual executive and business level.
 In any given fiscal year, IAC may have multiple objectives, and these objectives (and their relative importance) often change as competitive and strategic landscapes shift.
 Accordingly, IAC has historically avoided the use of strict formulas in its annual bonus program, believing that they often over-compensate or under-compensate a given performance level.
-IAC instead relies primarily on an approach that, while based on clear objectives, is not formulaic and allows for the exercise of discretion by the Compensation and Human Resources Committee in setting final bonus amounts.
+IAC instead relies primarily on an approach that, while based on clear objectives, is not formulaic and allows for the exercise of discretion by the Compensation and Human Capital Committee of IAC's Board (for purposes of this CD&A, the "Committee") based on its review of a range of Company and, to a lesser extent, individual performance factors and other considerations in setting final bonus amounts.

 In addition, IAC is of the view that long-term incentive compensation in the form of equity awards aligns the interests of executives with those of its stockholders.
 To further this important goal, equity awards play a prominent role in IAC's overall executive compensation program.
 IAC has changed the form of its equity awards periodically over the years.
-While IAC had used non-qualified stock options as the predominant equity incentive vehicle for its executive officers for many years, in 2019, IAC introduced performance-based restricted stock unit ("PSU") awards for its executive officers.
-And, in 2020, IAC shifted to long-term, cliff-vesting restricted stock unit ("RSU") awards and, in the case of Mr. Levin only, a performance-based restricted stock award.
-IAC made the change to full value awards to reduce the dilutive impact of equity awards granted to its executive officers and strengthen the durability of retention (relative to stock options), while still aligning the interests of its executives with those of its stockholders.
+In 2020, IAC shifted to long-term, cliff-vesting restricted stock unit ("RSU") awards and, in the case of Mr. Levin only, a long-term, cliff-vesting performance-based restricted stock award.
+And, in 2023 IAC switched to annual RSUs vesting over a four-year period with varied and backloaded vesting by individual.
+IAC made the change from stock options in 2019 to full value awards to reduce the dilutive impact of equity awards granted to its executive officers and strengthen the durability of retention, while still aligning the interests of its executives with those of its stockholders.
 IAC will continue to evaluate the appropriate form of equity-based incentive awards as market conditions evolve.

 IAC believes that its executive compensation program puts the substantial majority of compensation at risk, rewards both individual executive officer and corporate performance in a targeted fashion, pays amounts appropriate to attract and retain those key individuals necessary to grow IAC and aligns the interests of its key executive officers with those of its stockholders.
-IAC continuously evaluates its executive compensation program and makes changes as it deems appropriate.